 For the sake of simplicity, all the photos in this post are shot with the X-T2.

-With Juneau as far north as it is, you have a low sun throughout the day that puts the light at a much more interesting angle than say Los Angeles.
-In Los Angeles you really need to time your shoots to avoid the mid day sun, which in the summer leaves with only a few hours of optimal shooting conditions since overhead lighting typically doesn’t look good in any scenario, unless you’re one of those weirdos that likes to wake up early in the morning. 🙂 This is why I love going north.
+With Juneau as far north as it is, you have a low sun throughout the day that puts the light at a much more interesting angle than say, Los Angeles.
+In Los Angeles, you need to time your shoots to avoid the mid-day sun, which in the summer leaves with only a few hours of optimal shooting conditions since overhead lighting typically doesn’t look good in any scenario unless you’re one of those weirdos that likes to wake up early in the morning. 🙂 This is why I love going north.

 Processing the Shots